GhostPack/Rubeus/README.md

 Note that no elevated privileges are needed on the host to request TGTs or apply them to the **current** logon session, just the correct hash for the target user.
 Also, another opsec note: only one TGT can be applied at a time to the current logon session, so the previous TGT is wiped when the new ticket is applied when using the `/ptt` option.
 A workaround is to use the `/createnetonly:C:\X.exe` parameter (which hides the process by default unless the `/show` flag is specified), or request the ticket and apply it to another logon session with `ptt /luid:0xA..`.

 By default, several differences exists between AS-REQ's generated by Rubeus and genuine AS-REQ's.
 To form AS-REQ's more inline with genuine requests, the `/opsec` flag can be used, this will send an initial AS-REQ without pre-authentication first, if this succeeds, the resulting AS-REP is decrypted and TGT return, otherwise an AS-REQ with pre-authentication is then sent.
 As this flag is intended to make Rubeus traffic more stealthy, it cannot by default be used with any encryption type other than `aes256` and will just throw a warning and exit if another encryption type is used.
 To allow for other encryption types to be used with the `/opsec` changes, the `/force` flag exists.

+PKINIT authentication is supported with the `/certificate:X` argument.
+When the private key within the PFX file is password protected, this password can be passed with the `/password:X` argument.
+When using PKINIT authentication the `/getcredentials` flag can be used to automatically request a U2U service ticket and retrieve the account NT hash.

 Requesting a ticket via RC4 hash for **dfm.a@testlab.local**, applying it to the current logon session: